juanger/juanger.github.com/source/_posts/2013-01-20-html5-and-css3-buttons.markdown

 #### Code

-The code is huge, because I had to do some tricks to get it working, like hiding the browser's original input images and replacing them with pseudo-elements and styling them to make them look like checkboxes and radio buttons.
+The code may look huge because I had to do some tricks to get it working, like hiding the browser's original input images and replacing them with pseudo-elements and styling them to make them look like checkboxes and radio buttons.
 The select tag cannot be styled very well just with css because of how the browser displays it and because if you try to hide the original, then you can't see the selected option.

 The interesting part of the code is when I create the before and after pseudo-elements and style them to create the buttons.
 If you use the code remember to follow the structure of the html (input next to span, both inside the label).